 PPRC provides application support and help with navigating the employment paperwork and disability forms.
 PPRC also provides vocational rehabilitation, career coaching, and skills development training to our clients, as needed.

-As an approved service provider working in conjunction with the Ontario Disability Support Program, Employment Supports, PPRC is well versed with the program.
+As an approved service provider working in conjunction with the Ministry of Labour, Immigration, Training and Skills Development (MLITSD), Integrated Employment Services Delivery (IESD), PPRC is well versed with the program.
 We understand that the Ontario disability forms and paperwork can be intimidating to newcomers.
 We offer assistance and support to our clients who need to complete the Application for Employment Supports paperwork to ensure that the completion of this documentation is the first step to their successful return to work.

 Due to new technologies, advanced medical treatments, and skills development training, individuals who self-identify as living with a disability or injury are able to return to the workforce more quickly and effectively than ever before.
 PPRC helps evaluate and coordinate services to assist people who self identify as living with a disability in coping with barriers resulting from such factors as cognitive and learning difficulties, psychological conflict or distress, or the loss of physical or functional ability.